Up to 50% off sofas & mattresses — limited‑time deals.

 If stomach sleeping is the only way you can fall asleep

-Do not aim for perfection on night one.
-First, reduce the damage.
-Use a very thin head pillow or no pillow if that feels better for the neck, and place a pillow under the hips and lower abdomen to reduce back strain.
-Then make side sleeping easier rather than trying to force it: use a body pillow in front of you, place another behind you, and start the night slightly tilted instead of fully prone.
+Do not try to force a perfect overnight switch.
+First, make the position less punishing.
+Use a very thin head pillow or no pillow if that feels better on the neck, and place a pillow under the hips and lower abdomen to ease stress on the low back.
+Then make side sleeping easier to drift into by using a body pillow in front of you, another behind you, and starting the night slightly tilted instead of fully face down.

 How to Change Your Sleeping Position Without Wrecking Your Sleep